survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default Lane;
 ```

 Now we have pushed the control over `Lane` formatting to a higher level.
-In this case the change isn't worth it, but it can make sense in a more complex case.
+In this case, the change isn't worth it, but it can make sense in a more complex case.

 You can use a similar approach for more generic components as well.
 Consider something like `Form`.
 You could easily have `Form.Label`, `Form.Input`, `Form.Textarea` and so on.
 Each would contain your custom formatting and logic as needed.